glibrelon/glibrelon/README.md

 My name is Guilherme, born in March 3, 1999.

-I'm currently studying to become a data engineering ou data scientist :D
+I'm currently working as Data Engineer at Bix Tech!